sikopet/blog/posts/http.md

 Caching headers
 * allow client to cache and reuse resources locally
 * let server skip redelivering an unchanged resource

-Content negotiation
-* tailor data formats and human languages for the client, has issues

 Authentication and encryption
 * Basic Auth - poor design